 Interested in being part of College Awareness Week but don’t know where to start?

-Have a read through our Frequently Asked Questions and don’t hesitate to contact Kathleen (email@example.com) or a regional co-ordinator to find out more.
+Have a read through our Frequently Asked Questions and don’t hesitate to contact us (email@example.com) to find out more.

 What is College Awareness Week?